 Below is a video presentation that highlights the importance of ensuring that homeowners seeking professional irrigation services hire a licensed irrigation contractor.

 Irrigation Contractors Video

-Volusia County Health Department urges residents to contact a licensed irrigation contractor to have their system installed.
+The Florida Department of Health in Volusia County urges residents to contact a licensed irrigation contractor to have their system installed.